QuentinRa/blog.quentinra.dev/tools/jetbrains/index.md

 # Introduction

-IDE are used to make your life easier.
-You may do well using text editors like vim, emacs, sublime text, but I'm sure some would more (autocompletion, code hints, auto-import, syntax errors hints without needing to recompile the project etc.).
+IDEs are used to make your life easier.
+You may do well using text editors like vim, emacs, sublime text, but I'm sure some would more (auto-completion, code hints, auto-import, syntax errors hints without needing to recompile the project etc.).

-This course is about Jetbrains IDE, a suite a IDEs like
+This course is about Jetbrains IDE, a suite of IDEs like

 * **CLion**: write **C** or **C++**
 * **IntelliJ**: **Java**, R, OCaml, SQL